isinduwickramasekara/ESP-8266-Desk-Clock/README.md

 ## Project Overview

 This desk clock uses an ESP8266 microcontroller to connect to WiFi and obtain accurate time from internet NTP servers.
-The time is displayed on a low-power OLED screen, creating a simple and compact desk companion.
+The time is displayed on a low-power OLED screen, creating a simple and compact desk clock.

 The project includes: